department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 ### Questions about adding or removing specific dependents

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-Veteran-spouse">What if my spouse is also a Veteran with a 30% or higher disability rating?
-Can we claim each other and our children?
-Or should only one of us add them as dependents?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-Veteran-spouse">What if my spouse is also a Veteran with a combined disability rating of at least 30%?
+Can we both receive additional disability compensation for each other and our children?
+Or can only one of us receive the additional benefit?</button>
 <div id="questions-specific-Veteran-spouse" class="usa-accordion-content">

-If you and your spouse are both Veterans with a 30% or higher disability rating, you can both claim each other and your children.
+If you and your spouse are both Veterans with a combined disability rating of at least 30%, you can both receive additional disability compensation for each other and your children.

-**You should know:** It’ll take us longer to process your application if you’re claiming a dependent spouse who’s also a Veteran.
-But if you apply online, and we decide you’re eligible for higher compensation, we’ll pay you back to the date you started your application.
+**You should know:** It’ll take us longer to process your claim if your spouse is also a Veteran.
+But if you apply online, and we decide you’re eligible for additional disability compensation for your dependent(s), we’ll pay you back to the date you started the online claim process.

 </div>
 </li>